dunglas/symfony-docker/docs/xdebug.md

 # Installing Xdebug

-The default Docker stack is shipped without a Xdebug stage.
+The default Docker stack is shipped without [Xdebug](https://xdebug.org/), a popular debugger and profiler for PHP.
-It's easy though to add [Xdebug](https://xdebug.org/) to your project, for development purposes such as debugging tests or API requests remotely.
+It's easy, though, to add it to your project.

 ## Add a Debug Stage to the Dockerfile